markjprice/markjprice/articles/partial-types-and-members.md

 By understanding partial classes and members, you can better navigate large C# projects (where designers or generators have been at work) and even create cleaner APIs yourself.
 Just like the employees in *Severance* eventually discover, sometimes having a clear separation can be extremely useful – as long as you remember that in the end, it all comes together to form a single whole!

-The official docs provide more examples and rules for using the `partial` keyword in types and members.
+The official documentation provides more examples and rules for using the `partial` keyword in types and members.
 - [Microsoft Learn – **Partial Classes and Methods**](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods)
 - [Microsoft Learn - **Partial type (C# Reference)**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/partial-type)